 Technology is always improving and people are always on the lookout for what’s new.
 So is the world of parking assist systems.
-Enter then, the autonomous parking system, which is one of the best technology in the history of car parking technology.
+Enter then, the autonomous parking system, which is one of the best technology in the history of digital parking technology.
 Autonomous parking is capable of making the previous parking mechanisms blush with its extraordinary features.
 Now, cars like BMW i3 of 2015, can park themselves autonomously, including switching of gears.
 They may also use the handbrake automatically in the end in order to avoid the car from rolling away.

 Apart from the above; Mercedes-Benz, Tesla, and Volvo have also introduced self-parking facilities.

 Autonomous and driverless are often used synonymously but that is an error.
 Autonomous means the driver has to put minimal effort to park the car but even this feature requires some human input and in no way means that the car can begin to drive itself completely independent of the driver.
 The purpose is to make parking safer while leaving you fully in control at the same time.

 Moreover, there can be negative implications of this parking technology as well as the driver may have a tendency of becoming less alert and lose competitiveness that more experienced drivers possess.